Ruchielle/Global-Superstore-Sales-Performance-Analysis/README.md

  - Shipping delay was calculated simply by counting the number of calendar days between the order date and the shipping date.

 ### Limitations
- - The analysis is strictly limited to the four-year timeframe (2011–2014) and the specific columns provided inside the Global Superstore dataset.
+ - The analysis is strictly limited to the four year timeframe (2011–2014) and the specific columns provided inside the Global Superstore dataset.
  - External factors like local marketing campaigns, competitor pricing, and regional economic conditions were not part of the dataset.